15 Rules For Riding A Bike In New York City

-So if you are thinking about getting on a bike in NYC, whether on your own wheels or on shared ones — such as a Citi Bike — here are 15 rules to keep you (and those around you) safe, legal, and from drawing the ire of New Yorkers.
+So if you are thinking about getting on a bike in NYC, whether on your own wheels or on a Citi Bike, here are 15 rules to keep you (and those around you) safe, legal, and from drawing the ire of New Yorkers.

 You don't have to bike in a suit.
-And autumn doesn't mean you won't perspire a tad.
 If you can't shower at the office or a gym nearby, consider biking in a t-shirt, then changing once you've arrived.
 Bring deodorant.

 Take your time.
 Just like you can walk instead of run, you can bike slowly instead of quickly.
 Cycling can be a 'fast form of pedestrianism,' rather than exercise.
 That cuts down on the stress and the sweating.